-Fig. 1: Predicted damping ratio by the frequencydomain analysis of the bridge model
+Fig. 1: Predicted damping ratio by the frequencydomain analysis of the thin rectangular section

-Fig. 2: Forced vibration responses for the wind velocity of 55m/s of the bridge model
+Fig. 2: Free vibration responses at the wind velocity of 15m/s for the thin rectangular section

 4. Conclusions

 A unified approach for the aeroelastic analysis is proposed.
 The aerodynamic transfer functions are approximated as a linear function with coefficients determined through the minimization of the weighted error between exact and approximated transfer functions.
 With the proposed approximation, the frequency dependence of the aerodynamic transfer function is eliminated, and, as a result, the equation of motion for an aeroelastic system can be simply expressed as the same type of second-order differential equation in the time domain as that for a structural system.
 The validity of the proposed method is demonstrated for an section model with two extreme types of deck sections.
 Based on the results of the numerical simulations presented in this study, it can be concluded that the proposed approximation of the aerodynamic transfer function works well, even for the case of a bluff H-type section.